AtlassianPS/AtlassianPS.github.io/docs/Contributing/our-guidelines.md

 ### In-code Documentation

 Limit in-code comments and documentation.
-If you are using full command names and PowerShell best practices, the code should be fairly self-documenting.
+If you are using full, command names and PowerShell "best practices", the code should be fairly self-documenting.
 Only use comments when doing something that is out of the norm or obscure.
 If you feel you need to comment on code, you likely need to refactor.